Evusma/Databricks_DE_associate/lakeflow_declarative_pipelines_vs_workflows.md

 - Job

--> DLT Pipelines
+-> Lakeflow Declarative Pipelines

-If you click Ingestion pipeline or ETL pipeline, you are creating a Delta Live Tables (DLT) pipeline.
+If you click Ingestion pipeline or ETL pipeline, you are creating a Lakeflow Declarative Pipelines.

-Both options bring you to the same DLT creation flow — the only difference is the preset template:
+Both options bring you to the same pipeline creation flow — the only difference is the preset template:
 - Ingestion pipeline → usually preconfigures Auto Loader for streaming ingestion into a Bronze table.
-- ETL pipeline → gives you a blank DLT pipeline where you define your own Bronze → Silver → Gold logic.
+- ETL pipeline → gives you a blank pipeline where you define your own Bronze → Silver → Gold logic.

 -> Jobs

 If you click Job, you’re creating a Databricks Workflow job.
 This is for orchestrating notebooks, JARs, SQL tasks, Python scripts, etc.
-Not a DLT pipeline (though you can call a DLT pipeline as a task inside a Workflow).
+Not a Lakeflow Declarative Pipelines pipeline (though you can call it as a task inside a Workflow).

 ## Jobs vs Pipelines